openedx/open-edx-proposals/oeps/oep-0041-arch-async-server-event-messaging.rst

   between services serving the same site.
 Again, it is entirely possible that an implementation of browser level notifications would be built on top of the infrastructure outlined here.
+* The specific transport and libraries used for this messaging.
+That will be specified in a follow-on OEP.

 ----------